camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 On the main branch,
 * develop the API scope in a "work-in-progress mode" (API version = wip and version in URL is vwip).
 * make sure to create the required release assets and record them in the `APIname-API-Readiness-Checklist.md` file.
-If not yet available, copy the template [API-Readiness-Checklist.md](/documentation/API-Readiness-Checklist.md), and prefix it with the API name.
+If this file is not yet available, copy and rename the template API-Readiness-Checklist.md from the [ReleaseManagement](https://github.com/camaraproject/ReleaseManagement) / documentation folder, and prefix it with the API name.

 **Create the release PR**